Roasted Turkey/Chicken

 Tie or truss the turkey with string around the wings and body finishing with the legs where you will joined then together.
 Basically, trussing means tying poultry (turkey, chicken, or Cornish game hen) into a compact little bundle that ensures you’ll get a beautiful, table-worthy roasted bird that’s evenly cooked.

-Basting is a cooking technique that involves cooking meat with either its own juices or some type of preparation such as a sauce or marinade.
+Basting: Basting involves cooking meat with either its own juices or some type of preparation such as a sauce or marinade.
 The meat is left to cook, then periodically coated with the juice usually from the bottom of the roasting pan.
 Baste your turkey or chicken about every 20 to 30 minutes as it roasts.
-The exact number of times you end up basting it depends on the size of the bird, and the estimated cooking time.
+The exact number of times you end up basting it depends on the size of the bird.
 Usually, you will baste it 3 to 4 times.

-Resting a turkey is absolutely necessary, even for steak and fish, for maximum flavor and juiciness.
-Keep in mind that during the resting period, the turkey will keep cooking, and the internal temperature will rise by 5 to 10 degrees.
+Resting the Turkey: Resting a turkey is absolutely necessary, even for steak and fish, for maximum flavor and juiciness.
+Keep in mind that during the resting period, the turkey will keep cooking and the internal temperature will rise by 5 to 10 degrees.
 Pull it out when the temperature hits 170 degrees Fahrenheit.